A Family in Harmony

 - Sir Robert Stodart Lorimer

-Down the Royal Mile, a choir of angels in his Thistle Chapel play their instruments, including the bag pipes, to frighten away the carved demons which perch outside.
-Round the corner on George IV Bridge at the National Library of Scotland, a duet is formed with the figure of Music playing her pipes, designed and carved by Hew.
+Music also features in the Thistle Chapel, further down the Royal Mile from the Memorial.
+A choir of angels play their instruments, including the bagpipes, to frighten away the carved demons which perch outside the chapel.
+Round the corner on George IV Bridge at the National Library of Scotland, the figure of Music, sculpted by Hew, also plays the pipes, the ancient instrument of Scotland.

 Spring Moonlight (1896), John Henry Lorimer, Kirkaldy Galleries, Photo: © Kirkaldy Galleries